View Document Text

 INSTITUTIONAL INVESTMENT CONSULTING

-The annualized fee for Institutional Investment Consulting Services will be charged either a flat fee,
+The annualized fee for Institutional Investment Consulting Services will be charged either a flat fee, flat fee

-of assets under management, according to the schedule detailed in the client agreement.
+management, according to the schedule detailed in the client agreement.

-A minimum annual fee of $10,000 is generally required for Institutional Investment Consulting
+A minimum annual fee of $10,000 is generally required for Institutional Investment Consulting Services

 Limited Negotiability of Advisory Fees: Although Greenspring Advisors has established the

 assets; related accounts; portfolio style, account composition, reports, among other factors.
-The
+The specific

-specific annual fee schedule will be identified in the contract between the adviser and each client.
+annual fee schedule will be identified in the contract between the adviser and each client.

 Discounts, not generally available to our advisory clients, may be offered to family members and

-friends of associated persons of our firm.
+associated persons of our firm.

 Termination and Refunds: All advisory fees are billed on a quarterly basis in advance or arrears.
 If

-services are terminated mid-billing period for fees billed in advance, charges will be prorated
+services are terminated mid-billing period for fees billed in advance, charges will be prorated based on

-The unearned portion of the fee based on the above proration will be refunded to the client.
+portion of the fee based on the above proration will be refunded to the client.

 Advisory Fee Disclaimer: Lower fees for comparable services may be available from other sources.